cherukuriprudhvi/vector-co/README.md

-# Navigate to your folder
+# Navigate directly to your directory path
 cd "C:\12V and 48V A3 UCAP CAN Config\A3 UCAP All Modules Config\A3 UCAP All Modules Config"

-# Target the state configuration file where the window signals actually live
+# Define the target configuration file path
-$StateFile = "UCAP_All_Module_Config.stcfg"
+$File = "UCAP_All_Module_Config.cfg"
-$Text = [System.IO.File]::ReadAllText($StateFile)
+$RawText = [System.IO.File]::ReadAllText($File)

-Write-Host "Updating internal signal mapping paths inside the .stcfg file..." -ForegroundColor Cyan
+Write-Host "Updating specific system paths for EBB, EPAS, and EMB..." -ForegroundColor Cyan

-# Force all the CAN1 window signal references over to their true channel assignments
+# Replace the internal double-colon signal structures for tabs 2 through 6
-$Text = $Text.Replace("CAN1::DCDCE", "CAN2::DCDCE")
+$RawText = $RawText.Replace("CAN1::DCDCE", "CAN2::DCDCE")
-$Text = $Text.Replace("CAN1::DCDCF", "CAN2::DCDCF")
+$RawText = $RawText.Replace("CAN1::DCDCF", "CAN2::DCDCF")
-$Text = $Text.Replace("CAN1::DCDCG", "CAN2::DCDCG")
+$RawText = $RawText.Replace("CAN1::DCDCG", "CAN2::DCDCG")

-# Save changes cleanly back to the state file
+# Save the modifications directly back to your file structure
-[System.IO.File]::WriteAllText($StateFile, $Text)
+[System.IO.File]::WriteAllText($File, $RawText)

 Write-Host "SUCCESS!
-The state layout paths are updated." -ForegroundColor Green
+Your internal signal paths are re-routed to Channel 2." -ForegroundColor Green